martijndierckx/nut-upsd/README.md

 # Network UPS Tools server

-Docker image for Network UPS Tools server.
+**Work in Progress** Docker image for Network UPS Tools server.

+Issues:
+- Still crashes on auto start.
+Circumvented by adjusting the entrypoint to an eternal sleep, and manually starting the docker-entrypoint script by attaching to the container
+- Need to figure out how to use a upsmon user without password

 ## Usage